 Allstar does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
 However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of Modern Slavery, and we continue to monitor the impact of service level agreements on our suppliers.
 Whilst not identifying the need for KPIs to monitor performance we are to committed to regularly monitoring and reviewing our supply chain to ensure our assessment remains valid.

 Modern Slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
 With thousands of victims of this crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society.

 Allstar remains committed to ensuring its full compliance with its legal and moral obligations in relation to Modern Slavery and continuously monitors its practices and policies to identify areas of potential improvement or any significant changes in our risk profile.

-We formally asses our approach to Modern Slavery Act requirements through an annual risk assessment, carried out by the Head of Compliance.
-The assessment concluded that the Operations, Services and Products supplied by Allstar Business Solutions Limited have seen no substantive change during 2019 and, as a result, we have seen no change in our Modern Slavery Act risk profile.
+We formally assess our approach to Modern Slavery Act requirements through an annual risk assessment, carried out by the Director of Compliance.
+The assessment concluded the Operations, Services and Products supplied by Allstar Business Solutions Limited have seen no substantive change during 2021 and, as a result, we have seen no change in our Modern Slavery Act risk profile.